 Location: 57 Ossington Ave, Toronto, ON M6J 2Y9 (near Queen W & Ossington)

 So far, Pho Tien Thanh has served us the best Bun Nem in Toronto (springrolls and Vermicelli noodles).
 The bun nem sauce was amazing, and authentically South Vietnamese.
 The spring-rolls were exceptional and better than we could ever do at home.
 Very good!

-For Vietnamese noodle dishes, the pho broth and bun nem sauce are the make-it or break-it critieria, and by these counts, Pho Tien Thanh succeed and won our hearts, being perhaps one of the best in Toronto.
-They are also quite passable if they were located in Vietnam: they do not try to re-imagine Vietnamese food to conform to Canadian expectations, which we appreciate.
+For Vietnamese noodle dishes, the pho broth and bun nem sauce are the make-it or break-it critieria — by this criteria, Pho Tien Thanh succeeded and won our hearts, being perhaps one of the best in Toronto.
+If they were located in Vietnam, they could even be passable: they do not try to re-imagine Vietnamese food to conform to Canadian expectations, which we appreciate.

 Their noodle quality is fine.
 The ingredients are quite fresh and good.
-We especially like the heaps of fresh herbs (cilantro, mint, basil) that is key to authentic Vietnamese cuisine.
+We especially like the heaps of fresh herbs (cilantro, mint, basil) which are key to authentic Vietnamese cuisine.
 Their tofu is just okay (nothing special), but this is more than made-up for with their amazing sauce and herbs.

-Pho Tien Thanh is the kind of Vietnamese restaurant that we’d go out of our way to dine at (unlike the other Vietnamese restaurants below).
+We’ll definitely return to Pho Tien Thanh — it is the kind of restaurant we’d go out of our way to dine at (unlike the other Vietnamese restaurants below).
 The interior design and decor is gaudy-cheap and ridiculous — which in someways is also authentically Vietnamese!

 What to Eat at Pho Tien Thanh?

 Focus on the brothy noodle dishes, such as: